-As healthcare cost continue to rapidly rise and the patient responsibility increasing, providers are facing challenges on how to get positive operating costs by employing an efficient Revenue Cycle Management solution and processes.
-Revenue Cycle Management involves everything from clinical and administrative functions to most importantly, patient intake process.
+As healthcare costs continue to rapidly rise and patient responsibility increases, providers are facing challenges on how to get positive operating costs by employing an efficient Revenue Cycle Management solution and processes.
+Revenue Cycle Management involves everything from clinical and administrative functions to most importantly, the patient intake process.

 Importance of Viewing Revenue Cycle as More Than Transactional

-When health practitioners start seeing revenue cycle as a value-added function, this allows them to:
+When health practitioners start seeing revenue cycle as a value-added function or service for their patients, this allows them to:

 ● Engage better with their clients (patients)

-● Think creatively how they can view revenue cycle as a value-added function.
+● Think creatively about how they can view the revenue cycle as a value-added function.

 ● Improve patient balance collections by making patients feel more cared for by the organization and its staff.

-The most important factor Healthcare organizations face today is the Patient Experience.
+The most key factor Healthcare organizations face today is the Patient Experience.
 However, most organizations fail to properly include the revenue cycle experience in their customer experience as the organization defines it.

 Patient Engagement and The Patient Experience